Bright traveling breathers in media with long-range, nonconvex dispersion: Model equation properties

 A strongly nonlinear generalization of the BBM equation is the conduit equation \cite{olson1986solitary}

 modeling large amplitude, long waves along the circular, free interface between two viscous fluids with high viscosity contrast and small Reynolds number \cite{lowman2013dispersive}.
-Its linear dispersion relation on the constant background $A_0 > 0$ is similar to BBM's \eqref{BBM-Dispersion-relation}
+Its linear dispersion relation on the constant background $A_0 > 0$ is similar to the BBM equation \eqref{BBM-Dispersion-relation}

 It is bounded and has an inflection point when ${k} = \sqrt{3/A_0}$.
 We mention that, like the BBM equation, the conduit equation is not integrable and possesses at least two independent conservation laws \cite{harris1996conservation}.
 Finally, the equation satisfies the scaling symmetry